Optical Image Scanning Microscope

-- Only very few additional optical components are necessary.
-Existing CLSM setups can be easily upgraded without limiting their normal capabilities.
+- Only a few additional optical components required.
+Existing CLSM systems can be easily retrofitted without restricting their normal mode of operation.

-- Separated excitation and emission pathways.
-Adjustment is simplified, setup is suitable for two photon microscopy.
+- Excitation and emission can be decoupled.
+The adjustment is simplified, the system is also suitable for two-photon microscopy.

 Both a 1-photon as well as a 2-photon realization have been constructed and tested and both showed the expected resolution enhancement and were capable of recording images with high frame rates.